Boston Children's Hospital: Harassment campaign against gender-affirming care

 In August 2022, right-wing Twitter account Libs of TikTok made approximately 13 tweets about the Boston Children's Hospital and their gender-affirming care, falsely claiming that they were providing "gender-affirming hysterectomies" to minors.
 One of these tweets contained a reposted video in which a Boston Children's Hospital gynecologist discusses a "gender affirming hysterectomy" procedure.
 The video was removed after the hospital started receiving large amounts of online criticism, despite the physician not suggesting that the procedure is offered to children.
+This misinformation was repeated by other prominent conservative social media influencers including David J Harris and Billboard Chris.
 These tweets resulted in the hospital, its employees, and providers receiving death threats, "hostile internet activity, phone calls, and harassing emails including threats of violence".
 On 30 August, the hospital received an anonymous bomb threat by phone which forced the hospital into a temporary lockdown, although it is unknown whether the threat was related to the harassment.
 A second bomb threat was received on 9 September, which police likewise responded to.
 On 15 September, the Federal Bureau of Investigation (FBI) announced that Catherine Leavy of Westfield, Massachusetts had been arrested in connection with the first bomb threat.
 She was charged with one count of making a false bomb threat through telephone and could face up to five years in prison.
 After the announcement, Libs of TikTok tweeted: "This is great news.
 Threats of violence should always be taken seriously."